-All instruments, whether pitched (they create a sound we can sing), or unpitched depend on resonance.
+All instruments resonate.
 Resonance is the vibration of sound through a medium, like air or water.
 When you hit, shake, strum, or blow air into an instrument, you create resonance by pushing the air with sound waves.

 There are four main groups, or families of instruments.
 They are strings, woodwinds, brass, and percussion.